 - “I feel like there’s something weird going on between us and I’m not sure what’s up.”

 “But I’m Not The One With the Problem!”

 If you’re reading this and thinking that your partner is the one in your relationship who tends to raise issues in an unhelpful way, think about how you respond to his or her complaints.
 It could be that your partner feels his or her complaints and irritations are being ignored.
 Or maybe s/he doesn’t feel loved, respected or understood.
 Have a think about what you could you do to help, and if you’re not sure, ask.

 How To Raise Difficult Issues With Your Partner – Moving Forwards

 Changing the way you address problems with your partner is not going to fix all your problems overnight.
 If your partner is used to being criticised, s/he might expect it from you and continue to respond negatively, at least at first.
 Don’t give up too easily or give in to any temptation you might feel to escalate the conflict.
 Keep going gently and kindly, and eventually you should see some change in how your partner responds.
 Especially if you talk about the changes you want to make in how you address difficult conversations together.

 I hope this has given you some tips on how to raise difficult issues with your partner.
 Relationships can be tough and sometimes internet research isn’t enough.
-If you would like some support improving your communication from a professional counsellor in the Brighton and Hove area, please get in touch.
+If you would like some support improving your communication from a professional counsellor in the Brighton and Hove area, please call me on 07428 396671 or use the online form to get in touch.